Astig-1982/The-Quiz-Project/README.md

 ## Testing:

 As this was my first time being exposed to an API, my testing was extremely thorough, making sure that I scrutinized every line of code and detail.
-This also allowed me to learn in depth more how to work with an API.
-Testing involved my own personal testing and also that of my friends/users.
+This also allowed me to learn more in depth on how to work with an API.

 ## Testing Stories:

 * I have tested my **HTML** code using [The W3C Markup Validation Service](https://validator.w3.org/).
 It has found no errors.
 It has found, however, a couple of warnings.
-It found that the type attribute is unnecessary for JavaScript resources at the js folder script tag.
+It's found that the type attribute is unnecessary for JavaScript resources at the js folder script tag.
 I have since removed it.
 It was also a warning regarding an empty heading at the category title element.
 This content of this element is to be, of course, set with javascript.
 No action has been taken.

 * I have tested my **CSS** code using [CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 It has found 1 error.
-I had a typo when styling the main buttons for large screens - instead of 'width' was 'windows' (probably due to autocorrecrt).
+I had a typo when styling the main buttons for large screens - instead of 'width' was 'windows' (probably due  to autocorrect).
 I have since corrected the error.

 * I have also tested the catch method used when fetching the API's data.
 I have simply removed the URL, in this case the data from the API couldn't be accessed.
+The error message was diplayed at the game section as expected.

 * Half way thorugh the project, going through my HTML code, at the main section I have noticed I had more than 12 columns in a row.
 I have corrected the mistake immediately.

 * I have tested numerous times the outcome of the true and false buttons to check if it's corresponding with the question's correct answer.
 I have done this by simply logging the data 'fetched' from the API to the console.
 Like this, I had permanent access to all to correct anwers and see if there is a match.
 This also helped in adjusting the outcome for winning the game at the congratulations section, as I had permanent control on how many mistakes I want to finished the game with, thus testing the diplay of all three trophys.
-I have removed the console.log function at the end of the project.
+I have removed the console.log function since.

 ## Overall: